Words and terms used in the world of From The Waters.

 A twist which causes an aelinuan to have memory blocks on certain random facts or memories; for example, someone might not remember that two people are related or that they do a certain task.

-The religious term for an Aulinuan after being released from Aeternia's waters.
+The religious term for an aelinuan being released from Aeternia's waters.

-The base of Reds in Aelin City, situated in the Quarter.
+The base of Red Celestials in Aelin City, it is situated in the Quarter.

 The uniform all Celestials wear to perform velurea.
 It consists of a mask with an intricate design in several different shades of blue, a cotton shirt and trousers in a darker shade of blue, a full length cloak with a hood, plain black shoes and a black pair of gloves.